roman-right/beanie-index-demo/articles/eng.md

 await Place.find_many({"$text": {"$search": "coffee"}}).to_list()
 ```

-This will return a list of `Place` objects, which have `coffee` string in the name or description field.
+This returns a list of `Place` objects, that have the string `coffee` in the name or description field.
 So handy.

-Now I'll move this to the endpoint and will append sorting and pagination there:
+Now I'm moving this to the endpoint and will append sorting and pagination there:

 ```python
 class PlacesByPhraseInput(BaseModel):